Vermin Supreme: 2012

 Supreme campaigned as a Democrat in the 2012 U.S. presidential election.
 His candidacy was supported by the Good Humor Party.

-On April 14, 2011, Supreme participated in the First Debate of the New Election Cycle at the IGLO Dissidents' Convention which also included Jimmy McMillan, Jill Stein and others.
+On April 14, 2011, Supreme participated in the First Debate of the New Election Cycle at the IGLO Dissidents' Convention which also included Jimmy McMillan, Jill Stein, and others.
 He qualified to be listed on the 2012 Democratic Party primary ballot in New Hampshire.
 On October 29, 2011, Supreme participated in a satirical debate against a representative of the campaign of deceased British occultist Aleister Crowley.
 On December 19, he participated in the "Lesser-Known Democratic Candidates Presidential Forum", at the New Hampshire Institute of Politics at Saint Anselm College and "glitterbombed" fellow candidate Randall Terry.

-He received Iowa Democratic caucuses and received 1.4% of the votes on January 3, 2012.
+He was a candidate in the Iowa Democratic caucuses, and received 1.4% of the votes on January 3, 2012.
 On January 10, 2012, in the Democratic Primary in New Hampshire, Supreme received 833 votes.
 (Barack Obama won the primary with 49,080 votes.)

 Supreme participated in the Anti-NATO protests at the May 20–21 Chicago NATO Summit.
 In May 2012, he visited the second largest regional high school in Maine to give a speech about his campaign style to a government class.
 In June 2012, he participated in the Rainbow Gathering in Tennessee.

-On August 25, Supreme announced his new political party, the Free Pony Party, and that he has chosen fellow fringe opponent Jimmy McMillan as his running mate.
+On August 25, Supreme announced his new political party, the Free Pony Party, where he will give all citizens "a free pony" and that he has chosen fellow fringe opponent Jimmy McMillan as his running mate.
 Conversely, McMillan stated he was still running for president on his own Rent Is Too Damn High Party platform, and that Supreme would be McMillan's running mate.
-In October, Supreme participated in a debate hosted by Peter Schiff in the Peter Schiff Radio Show, which featured a panel of overlooked presidential candidates including McMillan, Santa Claus, independent write-in candidate, and Edgar Lawson, write-in Republican presidential candidate.
+In October, Supreme participated in a debate hosted by Peter Schiff in the Peter Schiff Radio Show, which featured a panel of overlooked presidential candidates including McMillan, independent write-in candidate Santa Claus, and write-in Republican presidential candidate Edgar Lawson.